6 HIV-associated infections and end-of-life care

 Both infections and malignancies can be AIDS-defining illnesses.

-- A number of malignancies associated with AIDS have a viral cause, e.g. Kaposi’s sarcoma is caused by the herpes virus.
+- A number of malignancies associated with AIDS have a viral cause, e.g. Kaposi’s sarcoma is caused by the human herpes virus 8.

 6-6 What are opportunistic infections?

 Opportunistic infections or ‘OIs’ are infections which should not occur in children with a healthy immune system.
 These organisms ‘take the opportunity’ of infecting and causing illness in children with a weakened immune system.
 Unfortunately this is a confusing term as some experts use the term opportunistic infections only for AIDS-defining infections while others use the term for all infections seen in HIV-infected children.

 6-7 Which children are at high risk for HIV-associated infections?

 - All children with HIV infection are at an increased risk for HIV-associated infections.

 - The lower the CD4 percentage, the greater the risk for HIV-associated infections.
 Therefore, children with a CD4 percentage below 15% are at the greatest risk.

 - Unlike in HIV-infected adults, where there is a clear relation between the CD4 count and specific HIV-associated infections, in children the relation between CD4 percentage and specific infections is less predictable.
 For example, HIV-infected adults with a CD4 count below 200 cells/µl are at a high risk for Pneumocystis pneumonia.
 In HIV-infected children, particularly those less than one year of age, Pneumocystis pneumonia can occur at any CD4 percentage even in those children with a CD4 percentage greater than 25%.
 Therefore, all HIV-exposed children must be started on cotrimoxazole prophylaxis from the age of 4 to 6 weeks to prevent this life-threatening HIV-associated infection.